 Model Transparency

-We disclose which AI models are used (Qwen for text, Stable Diffusion for images), that they are open-source, and that all processing occurs on our own infrastructure within the EU.
-No proprietary or undisclosed models are used.
+We disclose the types of AI models used (language models for text, Stable Diffusion for images, speech recognition for transcription) and that all processing occurs on our own infrastructure within the EU.
+No user data is sent to external AI providers.

 Error Reporting